Guide to safety and driving on safari / driving in the nature reserve

 Always keep in mind:

-- Game guides / drivers are experienced guides and have spent years studying and observing animal behavior.
+- Game guides/drivers are experienced guides and have spent years studying and observing animal behaviour.

 - Guides and drivers are multi-lingual and will be happy to respond to any and all questions that you may have about animals, birds, or plant life.